rioualen/BioHackEU23_preprint/paper/paper.md

 authors_short: First Author \emph{et al.}
 ---

-# BioHackEU23: Synergising ELIXIR Resources for Training in Systems Biology

 ## Project abstract {#project-abstract}

 Systems biology (SB) is a new ELIXIR Community, utilising different ELIXIR resources, such as the Training eSupport System (TeSS) and bio.tools, a registry of software tools and data resources for life sciences.
 One of the main initial objectives of the SB Community is to create a SB-themed domain hosted by TeSS, encompassing SB-related ELIXIR services and events, in a fully automated way.